"From Alabama to Zion National Park"

 Historic Dahlonega, GA

-Following the guidance of the Georgia SOR office, I was governed on this trip by the rules that apply to me in Florida.
-That meant I was able to take my ex to Amicalola State Park and show her Amicalola Falls, which she really liked.
+I took my ex to Amicalola State Park and show her Amicalola Falls, which she really liked.
 She wanted to take the family to supposedly historic Helen which in my opinion is completely ruined by tourism, so I went along with it and pretended I really liked it.
 I will say we had lunch at a pretty good German restaurant.
-The next day we went to Dahlonega, which I like a lot better.
+The next day we went to Dahlonega, which I have always liked a lot better.

 On a previous visit in April 2022 I entered Georgia from Tennessee in the morning, enjoying a beautiful mountain drive through Chattahoochee National Forest.
 I stopped to see De Soto Falls – very nice.
 Then I continued to Historic Dahlonega, which at that time I hadn’t been to for long time.